-Meanwhile, Brian and I engaged in friendly banter with Gavin (brother of QO’s Neil) with Gavin telling us his third runner, a veteran (team selection required a mixture of ages), was now overdue.
+Meanwhile, Brian and I engaged in friendly banter with Gavin, who told us his third runner, a veteran (team selection required a mixture of ages), was now overdue.
 We weren’t expecting Jim in for at least 10 minutes.
 But when a runner appeared on 105 minutes, it was a tired-looking Jim.
 His Wessex rival followed a minute or two behind.
-We suppressed our delight for some tantalising moments.
+Brian and I suppressed our delight for some tantalising moments.
 Jim looked neither happy nor elated- had he mis-punched?
 Brian delicately enquired.
 No, the victory was ours!

 Gavin congratulated us and joked that should QO still be in contention to win the series by the time of the Hardy Relay at Poole on the 25th which he is to organise, he will make sure we get the wrong maps.